MatthewEppelsheimer/rli-slideshow/rli-slideshow/readme.txt

 == Description ==

+/**
+ *	@todo
+ *
+ *	Working on for Version 0.4:
+		[ ] a default slide template for rendering that replaces display-slides.php [ ] mechanism for extending slide options in the backend per site, using filters [x] cleanup cruft
+		[ ] completely genericized

+ *	Targeted for 0.5:
+		[ ] Create custom template builder
+		[ ] consider making templates object-oriented
+ *
+ *	Targeted for 0.6:
+		[ ] Multiple slideshow support in the backend
+		[ ] call rli_wpslidesjs_frontend_setup() dynamically

+ *
+ *	Targeted for 0.7:
+		[ ] Code documentation, code cleanup
+		- add consistent textdomain params to __() uses
+		- around global #pagenow, pass $hook and do stuff based on that, rather than doing the crazy-specific action hook.
+		- in rli_wpslidesjs_save_meta(), an option to cleanup using delete_post_meta
+		- Backend menu icons for slides and slideshows
+		- Daniel's suggestsion within rli_wpslidesjs_save_meta is to (within global scope) setup arrays of string values to work on using foreach loops, rather than the repetetive isset() stuff.
+		- Review use of thickbox media uploader

+ *	Targeted for 0.8:
+		- [Premium] Backend slideshow builder
+		- [Premium] Multiple slideshow support per page in the front-end */

 NOTE THIS FILE REQUIRES UPDATING.
 IT REFLECTS THE ORIGINAL PLUGIN VERSION.

 WP-SlidesJS adds `wp-slidesjs` shortcut function to WordPress in order to create [Slides JS](http://slidesjs.com/ "Slides JS") slideshow from posts of a category.